Chapter 12 Exercises

 }

 Exercise 5.
 String concatenation.
-Write a Program that tries to concatenate a very large number of strings, causing an OutOfMemoryError.
+Write a program that tries to concatenate a very large number of strings, causing an OutOfMemoryError.
 Handle the exception.

 Solution: